 - Apply for a license.

-The Utah Board of Accountancy follows the 150-hour rule for prospective CPAs in the state, meaning that all applicants must complete a 150-semester hour program of college to qualify for a license.
-In Utah, the 150 hours must include the award of at least a bachelor’s degree and a concentration in accounting, auditing, and business.
-The number of semester hours in business and accounting subjects required for licensure varies according to the degree program(s) an applicant completed, but typically involve:
+The Board follows the 150-hour rule for prospective CPAs in the state, meaning that all applicants must complete 150 semester hours of college-level coursework to qualify for a license.
+In Utah, the 150 hours must include the award of at least a bachelor’s degree and a concentration in accounting, auditing, or business.

-At least 24 semester hours in upper division accounting courses comprised of at least 2 semester hours in each of the following:
+They also must complete at least 24 semester hours in upper-division or graduate-level accounting courses with a minimum of two semester hours in each of the following subjects: